JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 }
 ```

-4. Counter keeps incrementing so if you wish to know how many errors happened in the last minute, you need to reset the internal counter every minute.
+4. Counter keeps incrementing so if you wish to know how many errors happened at the last minute, you need to reset the internal counter every minute.
 You can use a similar AppMetricsTaskScheduler as we had defined for sending the reports to the Console, in the BlogPostDataStore constructor this time.

 ```csharp
 // Add a scheduler task that will run every minutes to reset the counter